slawekradzyminski/test-secure-frontend/README.md

 ## Project setup

-Fill your crentials in cypress.env.json
+Create a file cypress.env.json with your credentials

 ```json
 {